Controllable Video Generation: A Survey: Preliminaries

-Autoregressive (AR)~\cite{ramesh2021dalle, Wu2021NÜWAVS, ding2021CogView,yu2022Parti, gafni2022makeascene, chang2022maskgit, tian2024var} Models generate data by modeling the conditional distribution of each element given the previous ones.
-Formally, given a sequence $\mathbf{x} = (x_1, x_2, \dots, x_T)$, the joint probability can be factorized as In the early stage of generative models, AR models like PixelCNN~\cite{van2016conditional} generate pixel row by row, to capture local dependencies.
+\textbf{Autoregressive Models.} Autoregressive (AR)~\citep{ramesh2021dalle, Wu2021NÜWAVS, ding2021CogView,yu2022Parti, gafni2022makeascene, chang2022maskgit, tian2024var} Models generate data by modeling the conditional distribution of each element given the previous ones.
+Formally, given a sequence $\mathbf{x} = (x_1, x_2, \dots, x_T)$, the joint probability can be factorized as In the early stage, AR models like PixelCNN~\citep{van2016conditional} generate pixel row by row, to capture local dependencies.
 While, due to their inherently sequential generation process, suffering from efficiency, they were gradually replaced by diffusion models.
 Recently, with the growth of video generation and the strong temporal correlations between frames, AR models have regained attention.
 Many works adopt hybrid designs, integrating autoregressive priors with diffusion backbones.